Fort Worden Historical State Park

 FRIENDS OF FORT WORDEN

-The Friends of Fort Worden State Park is a non-profit organization founded in 1993 to provide financial and volunteer support for programs and park improvements (such as trail maintenance, guided walks and interpretive trails).
+The Friends of Fort Worden State Park is a non-profit organization founded in 1993 to provide financial and volunteer support for programs and park improvements (such as trail maintenance, habitat restoration and interpretive trails).
 To find out more about The Friends of Fort Worden and what they’re doing, visit their website.

 - There are several golf courses nearby.

 - Visit the fascinating historic town of Port Townsend.

 - From nearly everywhere, you can hear the cry of the gull and the call of the sea.

 Campers may enjoy this scenic and historic fort at two delightful campgrounds with 80 campsites that may be reserved up to 9 months in advance.
 Both campgrounds have restrooms with showers.
 Maximum site length is 75-feet (limited availability).